 Mr. Listenbee was also actively involved in the MacArthur Foundation's Models for Change Initiative.
 His work on this initiative included serving with both the Juvenile Indigent Defense and Disproportionate Minority Contact Networks.
 In 2011, he was honored by the Foundation as a Champion for Change in juvenile justice reform for his leadership in reforming the juvenile justice system in Pennsylvania.
 He has contributed his expertise on policy committees of the National Legal Aid & Defender Association and the National Juvenile Defender Center and served on the advisory board of the National Center for Juvenile Justice.
 Prior to his appointment, he was also a member of the Federal Advisory Committee on Juvenile Justice, which advises the Administrator of OJJDP, the President, and Congress on juvenile justice policy.

 Mr. Listenbee played a central role in the Attorney General's Defending Childhood Initiative.
 As co-chair of the National Task Force on Children Exposed to Violence, he was instrumental in the development of recommendations for launching a coordinated national response to address children's exposure to violence.

-Mr. Listenbee received his B.A. degree from Harvard University and his J.D. from the Boalt Hall School of Law at the University of California, Berkeley.
+Mr. Listenbee received his B.A. degree from Harvard University and his law degree from the Boalt Hall School of Law at the University of California, Berkeley.